LarsNauheimer/HybPhaser/README.md

 # HybPhaser
-Workflow to detect and phase hybrids in target capture data
+A workflow for the detection and phasing of hybrid accessions in target capture datasets